 - Sunday — CLOSED

-NOTE: Hours can vary throughout the year.
-Please confirm hours of operation on Fernbank’s website before your visit, especially if a holiday falls on the day you’d like to go.
+NOTE: Hours vary throughout the year.
+If you’re looking at this during the school year, please confirm hours of operation on Fernbank’s website before your visit.

 The Fernbank Science Center is located at 156 Heaton Park Dr., in the 30307 zip code of Atlanta.